Fitting Bunpro in your study routine

 While normally you would be looking up words and building your anki cards for each new I+1 sentence to add to your shiny deck, for grammar you have an easier path than that, if you use bunpro.

 Bunpro has a great way to manually add individual grammar points as you come across them, as shown below.
-Click on Grammar menu, and then ALL:
+Click on the Content menu, and then Grammar:

 In the next list page, click on the Hide Studied Grammar button, to hide all the grammar you already have in your reviews.